 Authentic flamenco beside the Mezquita

 Doble de Cepa puts on flamenco in a traditional tavern metres from the Mosque-Cathedral.
-Local artists perform in a space that recalls the old Andalusian tabernas where flamenco happened at close range — no elevated stage, no formal divide between performer and audience.
+Local artists perform in a space that recalls the old Andalusian tabernas where flamenco happened at close range, with no elevated stage and no formal divide between performer and audience.
 For something rawer still, Taberna La Fuenseca, Córdoba's oldest peña flamenca (founded 1852), hosts spontaneous performances when the mood strikes.

 Air-conditioned patio and traditional décor